Team101-logo

 Make sure that the topic of video surveillance and its specifics are addressed as part of the collective bargaining process for unionized labor forces.
 Although you do not have to reveal exact camera locations and times of use, you should discuss the general purpose and need for surveillance.

-Audio recording: Massachusetts — a two-party consent state
+Audio recording in Massachusetts — a two-party consent state

 The Old Colony is a two-party consent state that requires the consent of any individual whose voice is being recorded.
 Recording another individual’s words without the individual’s knowledge or consent is a felony in Massachusetts.